crashinvaders/gdx-basis-universal/basisu-wrapper/README.md

 # Basis Universal wrapper
-Provides a pure Java (no any depencies) abstraction layer over the native libs.
+Provides a pure Java (no dependencies) abstraction layer over the native libs.

 The module uses [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to LibGDX cross-platform code.

-To manage native build configration for all the platforms (except for the web, [read notes below](#Web)) we use [jnigen](https://github.com/libgdx/gdx-jnigen) Gradle plugin.
+To manage native build configuration for all the platforms (except for the web, [read notes below](#Web)) we use [jnigen](https://github.com/libgdx/gdx-jnigen) Gradle plugin.
 See `//region jnigen configuration` section of [`build.gradle`](build.gradle#L28) file for configuration details.

-To streamline the native library assembly process, there are bunch of `assemble-natives-<platform>.[sh|bat]` scipts available in the project's root dir.
+To streamline the native library assembly process, there are a bunch of `assemble-natives-<platform>.[sh|bat]` scripts are available in the project's root dir.
 Be aware that some of the ".sh" scripts are OS dependant (read comments in the scripts).

 ### Native build requirements